Grand Ole Opry: Controversies

 In April 1963, Opry management mandated that members had to perform no less than 26 shows a year in order to maintain their membership.
 WSM decreased the number of those required performances to 20 in January 1964, and the minimum number was 12 in 2000.
 Although the minimum number of performances has been reduced over the years, artists offered membership are expected to display their dedication to the Opry with frequent attendance.

 Another controversy raged for years over permissible instrumentation, especially the use of drums and electrically amplified instruments.
-Some purists were appalled at the prospect; traditionally, a string bass provided the rhythm component in country music, and percussion instruments were seldom used.
+The earliest years of the program featured entirely instrumental string bands and harmonicas; vocalists were not featured on the program until the late 1930s.
+Some purists were appalled at the prospect; traditionally, a string bass provided the rhythm component in country music, and percussion instruments were seldom used (and then generally limited to hambone and folk instruments such as the spoons).
 Electric amplification, new in the beginning days of the Opry, was regarded as the province of popular music and jazz in the 1940s.
 Although the Opry allowed electric guitars and steel guitars by World War II, the restrictions against drums and horns continued, causing a conflict when Bob Wills and Pee Wee King defied the show's ban on drums.
 Wills openly flouted the rule.
 King, who performed at the Ryman in 1945 after Franklin Delano Roosevelt's death, did not technically defy the ban.
 He did not use his drums on the Opry, but this particular Saturday night, the Opry was cancelled due to FDR's death.
 He and his band were asked to perform their theater show (with their drummer) because a number of fans showed up assuming the Opry would go on.
 It took years after that before drums became commonly accepted at the Opry; as late as 1967, an item in Billboard claimed that "[a] full set of drums was used on the 'Grand Ole Opry' for the first time in history when Jerry Reed performed last week.
 Jerry's drummer, Willie Akerman, was allowed to use the entire set during his guest performance there."

 Stonewall Jackson, an Opry member since 1956, sued the Opry management in 2007 alleging that manager Pete Fisher was trying to purge older members of the Opry from its membership and committing age discrimination.
 Jackson settled the lawsuit in 2008 and resumed appearing on the program until retiring in 2012.

 In early 2022, Morgan Wallen performed on the Grand Ole Opry alongside Ernest.
 This move was criticized, as Wallen had been taped less than a year prior shouting a racial slur, and the Opry had previously made stances against racism on social media.
 In response to the latter, music writer Holly G. founded the Black Opry as a means of raising awareness of black artists in country music.